-It’s no secret that the key to any successful marketing campaign and operational strategy lies in the quality and quantity of accessible data, both before and after execution.
+Customer analytics is key to any successful marketing campaign and operational strategy.The ability to measure, collect and monitor customer behavior and customer data before and after marketing and operations initiatives is the difference between a successful or unsuccessful strategy.
 For brick-and-mortar establishments, obtaining the necessary data has, until now, been somewhat problematic.

 Customer analytics, also known as consumer analytics, refers to the collection of customer contact data, demographic and behavior data.
 Targeted marketing, customer relationship management, tracking attribution and making data-driven operational decisions are all appropriate uses for the data.

 Bloom Intelligence has created the opportunity for offline businesses to utilize their WiFi access points to gather, analyze and react to customer behavior data in real time.
 The Bloom platform captures detailed location analytics and behavior data that previously couldn’t be seen.
 You’ll see customer dwell times, number of first-time visitors, first-time visitor return rate and popular visit times.

 Your analytics platform will begin building a detailed customer profile for each guest when a user logs into your WiFi access point and or other customer data capture points.This data can be used for segmenting and marketing to different groups of . with different marketing messages.
 Then Bloom’s presence analytics will show you the impact or ROI of all campaigns since Bloom knows when a customer receives a message, returns to the location(s), and redeems the offer at the location.
 If you enter your PPA or integrate your point of sales, we also show you the tangible ROI of all campaign.